School Leader Networks (SLN)

 An Exclusive Opportunity for School Leaders

+The School Leader Network is designed to build the capacity of the participating network principals to create the conditions needed for teachers to adapt and facilitate high quality projects that are intellectually challenging and engaging for all students, especially Black and Brown students.
 We are excited to offer this opportunity for principals and assistant principals to increase their capacity to implement high quality Project Based Learning (PBL).
-The SLN is designed to build the capacity of the participating network principals to create the conditions needed for teachers to adapt and facilitate high quality projects that are intellectually challenging and engaging for all students, especially Black and Brown students.

 PBL is a powerful instructional approach for building mastery of core content and success skills (e.g., critical thinking, collaboration) that works for all students.
 At PBLWorks, our vision is for all students, especially Black and Brown students, to engage in high quality Project Based Learning to deepen their learning and achieve success in college, career, and life.
 Each year, we build the capacity of over 30,000 educators for high quality PBL, based on our Gold Standard model that we have developed over the last 30 years.